 Do not think that I came to bring peace on earth.
 I did not come to bring peace but a sword.
 For I have come to set a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law; and ‘a man’s enemies will be those of his own household.’
 He who loves father or mother more than Me is not worthy of Me.
 And he who loves son or daughter more than Me is not worthy of Me.
 And he who does not take his cross and follow after Me is not worthy of Me.
 He who finds his life will lose it, and he who loses his life for My sake will find it.

 [Matthew 10:34-39 NKJV]

 EXAMPLES OF LIVING IN SIN

-Worshiping other spiritual beings, people, angels apart from God.
-Praying (turning to) them for something.
+- Worshiping other spiritual beings, people, angels apart from God.
+Praying (asking) them for something.

 PARTS OF REPENTANCE